dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 Now there is enough information to collect all local variables from the stack.
 To be more precise Dora not only keeps track of local variables but also of temporary values, fortunately temporary values can just be treated like local variables.

-My first implementation of the GC was a Mark&Sweep collector which simply used `malloc` for object allocation and `free` for object deallocation.
+My first implementation of the GC was a [Mark & Sweep](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Na.C3.AFve_mark-and-sweep) collector which simply used `malloc` for object allocation and `free` for object deallocation.
 The marking phase marked every object that was reachable.
 The sweeping phase afterwards invoked `free` for every object that wasn't marked.
 The problem with this implementation was to keep track of all allocated objects: the whole heap was a single linked-list.
 Each object had an additional word to store the pointer to the next object.
 This increased object sizes but also made traversing the heap quite cache-inefficient.
 `malloc` & `free` are also quite expensive.
 I don't want to say they are slow, they are not.
 But within a managed heap we can do better.

-That's why I wrote a simple Copy Collector.
+That's why I wrote a simple [Copy Collector](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Copying_vs._mark-and-sweep_vs._mark-and-don.27t-sweep) using the [Cheney-Algorithm](https://en.wikipedia.org/wiki/Cheney%27s_algorithm).
 A copy collector divides a heap into two equally-sized spaces: the *from* and *to* space.
 Objects are always allocated in the *from* space, by increasing a pointer that points to the next free memory by the object size.
 As soon as this pointer reaches the end of the space, all surviving objects are copied from the *from* space to the *to* space.
 All live objects are now in the *to* space, the *from* space now only contains garbage.
 The spaces then switch roles.
-Deallocation of unreachable/dead objects is not necessary.
+Deallocation of unreachable/dead objects is a no-op.

 I liked that I could implement this collector in less than 200 lines of code and it is also quite performant for the amount of work that went into it.
-The GC Handbook recommends this algorithm if your goal is just to have a decent and working GC and not the best performance.
+The [GC Handbook](http://gchandbook.org/) recommends this algorithm if your goal is just to have a simple and working GC with good performance.
-The obvious disadvantage of this collector type is that 50% of the heap are unusable.
+The obvious disadvantage of this collector type is that 50% of the heap are always unusable.
-Copying live objects can be quite expensive too if a lot of objects survive.
+Copying live objects can be quite expensive too if a lot of objects survive, that also means potentially long pause times.
 These disadvantages also explain why a copy collector is quite common in the young generation of many garbage collectors.
-The young generation is only a part of the heap, so not that much memory is unusable.
+For one the young generation is only a (small?) part of the heap, so not that much memory is unusable.
-And if a program fulfills the generational hypothesis (that means most objects die young), copying should also be quite cheap.
+Furthermore if a program fulfills the generational hypothesis (that means most objects die young), copying should also be quite cheap.

 For me there was another property of copy collectors that was really important: it is moving objects to other memory locations.
-Since the address of an object can change I need to update global variables and local variables in the root set to point to the new address of the object at a garbage collection.
+Since the address of an object can change I need to update global variables and local variables in the root set to point to the new address of the object while collecting garbage.
-This gave me more confidence that my root set was actually correct.
+This gave me more confidence that my root set was actually correct and updating references was working.

 I added a flag `--gc-stress` which forces a collection at every single allocation.
 This is horribly inefficient but was invaluable for testing my implementation.
 You might also force a garbage collection by invoking `forceCollect()` from Dora.

 Another interesting problem for the GC are references into the heap from native code.
-Imagine a native function like that:
+Imagine a native function like this:

 ```rust
 fn some_native_function() {